XingxingHuang/DeepLearningTechniques_2D/README.md

 	* be clear why you run each task.
 	* analysis the task after each run.
 	* Do not use large dropout in the begining to save time.

+* Batch normalization tips
+	* make sure you do not use bias term in the last conv layer.
+	* a large batch size may slow down the training
+	* a large batch size should be used with larger learning rate (> 1e-3). some references:[1609.04836](https://arxiv.org/pdf/1609.04836), [1711.00489](https://arxiv.org/abs/1711.00489)

 ### team works are hard in most case
 - data